MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Event triggered when summary page is loaded.
 This event helps us in capturing the performance of summary page.
 It tells how much time it takes for rehearsal summary service page to load on client.
 It is required to keep the feature performant.

 The following fields are collected:

+- **PageURL:string**- This is URL of page which we can use to identify if session was successful or some error happened.

+- **Sessionid:string** - This is speech frontdoor session id.
+We can use this to debug service logs.

 - **SummaryPageLoadTime:int** – Time (in ms) taken to load summary page.
 This includes payload creation time